 - Litigation – Acting for an Australian insurer in Federal Court litigation in respect of major trade credit insurance coverage dispute

-- Litigation – Acting for Australian Financial Services Licensee and major Asset Management company in connection with joint venture dispute in Supreme Court of Western Australia
+- Litigation – Acting for an Australian Financial Services Licensee and major Asset Management company in connection with joint venture dispute in Supreme Court of Western Australia

 - Regulatory: ASIC investigation – Acting for an Australian Financial Services Licensee in respect of a significant ASIC investigation into their financial services business, arising out of the findings of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry

 - Regulatory: Financial services – Acting for one of the big 4 Australian banks in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry across all seven rounds of hearings